MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/09-roadmap.md

 Acceptance Criteria:
 - Getting started guide
-- How to add Azure credentials
+- How to add GCP credentials
 - How to run a scan
 - How to interpret results
 - Troubleshooting guide